How to Calculate Load Test Target Numbers

 XLT requires a user count per test scenario alongside the arrival rate.

-But where are user numbers coming from?
+But where do user numbers come from?

 Calculation of Concurrent Users

-• Request: Submission of a request to a server, in the case of web applications mostly via HTTP/HTTPS protocols.
-Requested content may be HTML, CSS, JavaScript as well as images and videos.
+• Request: Submission of a request to a server, in the case of web applications, mostly via HTTP/HTTPS protocols.
+Requested content may be HTML, CSS, JavaScript, as well as images and videos.

 • Concurrent User: That’s what we don’t know yet…